-Every home should have an ABC fire extinguisher for electrical fires.
-Homes should also have a Co2 and smoke alarm on every floor of the house.
+Every home should have a class ABC fire extinguisher for electrical fires.
+Homes should also have a CO and smoke alarm on every floor of the house.

 Home fire extinguisher ratings are categorized into three basic types, class A, B, and C:

 - Class A fire extinguisher for protection against paper, fabric, and wood fires